needle-mirror/com.unity.2d.animation/Documentation~/SpriteSkin.md

 By setting the Sprite Skin’s **Root Bone** property to the correct GameObject Transform, Sprite Skin will then map the GameObject Transform to the Sprite’s rigged bone of the same name.
 For the **Auto Rebind** to be successful, the name and the hierarchy of the rigged bones and the GameObject Transforms must match.
 This means that changing the name of the bones in the Skinning Editor will require you to update the names of the GameObject Transforms to match as well.

 ## Deformation methods
 Starting from 2D Animation 10 (Unity 2023.1), Sprite Skins can be deformed using two different methods, CPU and GPU deformation.
-However, do note that GPU deforomation is only available with the [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest).
+However, do note that GPU deformation is only available with the [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest).

 ### Usage guidelines
 The option to choose between CPU and GPU deformation allows projects to pick where the deformation should happen, on the CPU or the GPU.
 Projects which are heavily using the CPU for their different systems are therefore advised to use GPU deformation, and vice versa.